Patagonia Down With It Parka

 - The snaps on the hood attachment and zipper flap can be difficult to use, especially with gloves on.

 If you’re on the hunt for a casual winter jacket, there are a number of high-quality options.
 The Marmot Montreal is another great choice that's similar to the Down With It in design, but with a few features that set it apart.
-For one, it contains hydrophobic down (also 700-fill), which lends an extra layer of security for when you do get caught in wet snow or rain.
-Second, the Marmot is a whole 5 inches shorter than the Patagonia (classified as thigh-length rather than knee-length), which gives it more freedom of movement but less warmth and coverage overall.
-Third, it comes with a fur-brimmed hood for added style points and a fleece-lined interior for extra coziness.
+For one, it contains hydrophobic down (700-fill), which lends an extra layer of security in wet snow or rain.
+Second, the Marmot is a whole 7 inches shorter than the Patagonia (classified as thigh-length rather than knee-length), which gives it more freedom of movement but less warmth and coverage overall.
+And third, it comes with a fur-brimmed hood for added style points and a fleece-lined interior for extra coziness.
 But with no flap covering the front zipper, noticeably less warmth during our testing, and thinner, less durable face fabric and zippers, it’s less of a performance piece than the Patagonia.
-For most weather that you’ll encounter in town, it’s a toss-up.
-But for just $14 more, we give the edge to the Down With It for its impressively durable build and extra warmth-related features.
+For just $14 more, we give the edge to the Down With It for its impressively durable build and extra warmth-related features.

 For climates where wet winter weather can be an issue (we’re looking at you, Seattle), you’ll likely want an insulated jacket with a waterproof membrane, and Patagonia’s Tres 3-in-1 Parka is a great place to start.
-At $599, it’s twice the price of the Down With It, but you get twice the jacket: a waterproof shell and a removable 700-fill down liner that can be paired or worn separately.
-If you don’t need the versatility of a 3-in-1 jacket, The North Face’s waterproof Arctic Parka II is a nice happy medium for the same price as the Down With It.
-With 550-fill power down, it doesn’t provide the same level of insulation as the Patagonia, but gasket cuffs, a waterproof shell, and a fur-brimmed hood combine to make the Arctic a warm, weather-protective option.
-Last but not least, Arc'teryx's Patera Parka is a bomber winter jacket that uses premium 750-fill-power down and is fully waterproof, but it will cost you a whopping $649.
+At $599, the Tres is twice the price of the Down With It, but you get twice the jacket, too, with a 2-layer waterproof shell and a removable 700-fill down liner that can be paired or worn separately.
+Other parkas (such as The North Face’s Arctic and the Arc’teryx Patera) build their insulation into the waterproof shell, but in reality you’ll rarely need both at once—on mild rainy days the warmth will be overkill, and below-freezing conditions rarely call for a waterproof jacket.
+If you live in the right region, the Tres very well could be worth the investment.

-Last but not least, Patagonia offers the Down With It in a shorter jacket version that runs 30 inches in length down the center back for more of a hip-length cut.
-The jacket is cheaper at $229 and lighter at 1 pound 10 ounces, but uses the same 700-fill down and durable face fabric.
-Most people will prefer the longer parka version for its extra coverage and added warmth during the depths of winter, but the jacket is nice option for more moderate climates and the shoulder seasons.
+Last but not least, Patagonia offers the Down With It in a shorter jacket version that runs 30.25 inches in length down the center back for more of a hip-length cut.
+The jacket is cheaper at $199 and lighter at 1 pound 15.1 ounces, but it uses the same 600-fill down and durable face fabric.
+Most people will prefer the longer parka version for its extra coverage and added warmth during the depths of winter, but the Down With It jacket is nice option for more moderate climates and the shoulder seasons.